ballerina-platform/ballerina-distribution/examples/graphql-client-security-ssl-tls/graphql_client_security_ssl_tls.md

 A GraphQL client can securely communicate with a GraphQL service via HTTPS connection using SSL.
 Provide the `graphql:ClientSecureSocket` configurations to the client to initiate an HTTPS connection.

+This example shows how to send a GraphQL request securely using SSL/TLS.

 ::: code graphql_client_security_ssl_tls.bal :::

 ## Prerequisites